OpenPrinting/gutenprint-printer-app/README.md

 Simply put a colon-separated list of any amount of paths into the variable.
 Creating a wrapper script is recommended.

-Note that only the simplified PPD files of Gutenprint are considred, other PPD files are ignored.
+Note that with a standard PAPPL installation only the simplified PPD files of Gutenprint are considered, other PPD files are ignored.
+If you want to use the expert PPDs of Gutenprint instead, you need to do a simple modification on the PAPPL source code, setting `PAPPL_MAX_VENDOR` in the pappl/printer.h to 256 instead of 32.

 Printers are discovered via PAPPL's backends plus Gutenprint's backend for dye-sublimation printers using a proprietary USB communication